 - Most of the Total War games are like this.
 Depending on which game you play and which faction you play as, you'll probably occasionally be assigned missions from some authority like the Pope or the Roman Senate, but aside from that you're pretty much cut loose to do whatever you want.
 Conquer the world, become a trade superpower and then conquer the world, spread your religion across the map and then conquer the world, or just burn it all to the ground and let the rebels have it.
 And then conquer the world.

 - Dwarf Fortress is possibly the only game to encompass geology, weather patterns, genetics, city building, tactical combat, individual psychology, item crafting and the effects of a punctured lung all in the same game setting.
 This is made worse by the fact that the author is continually adding new features to the game, making it much more complicated every year.
 This causes most prospective players to quit in the first week.
 Once you can make it past the learning stage, the game is immensely fun.
-By now, the only hope for a newcomer to learn the game is to start out with a version from back when it was still 2D.
+Consulting the wiki regularly is pretty much mandatory for new players, and even veteran players still check in every so often.

 Role Playing Game